zanedurante/jupyter_setup/README.md

 # jupyter_setup
 These are the steps for setting up jupyter lab on the server.
-I will add an example notebook soon showing how to run the visualization script + view the visualizations GIFs generated from the MOMA api in jupyter lab.
+There is an example workflow notebook `workflow.ipynb`  showing how to run the visualization script + view the visualizations GIFs generated from the MOMA api in jupyter lab.

 # Installation